koordinator-sh/koordinator/docs/proposals/scheduling/20251209-support-job-queuing-and-managment/20251209-support-job-queuing-and-managment.md

 ## Design Overview

+### Quotas and Queues

+In a scheduling system, a quota is used to limit the resources that a user or a group of users can consume, while a queue serves as the entity for job  management and determines the order in which jobs are scheduled.
+In Koord-Queue, quotas and queues are not strongly bound.
+In most cases, each quota corresponds to a dedicated queue, meaning that jobs submitted by users under different quotas are enqueued separately and therefore do not affect each other’s scheduling.

+In some special cases, as shown above in user story 2, multiple quotas can share the same queue.
+This means jobs in the queue may have different resource limits while sharing the same priority context.
+For example, when full-time employees and interns submit jobs to the same queue, administrators may want interns to have a lower resource limit than full-time employees, so interns and employees are assigned different quotas.
+Since they use the same pool of machines for the same type of work, they submit to the same queue.
+In this case, the relationship between quotas and queues becomes many-to-one.

+In Koord-Queue, each job can specify the quota it uses and the queue it is submitted to via labels and annotations, depending on business needs.
+If not specified, the quota defaults to the one associated with the namespace, and the queue defaults to the quota’s associated default queue.

 ### API

 The design introduces `**Queue**` **and** `**QueueUnit**` as the central abstractions for job queueing.
 And koord-queue support ElasticQuota and ElasticQuotaTree as its quota system.